 Academic honesty and integrity lie at the heart of any educational enterprise.
 Students are expected to be honest and forthright in all their academic endeavors.
 To falsify the results of one's research, to steal or plagiarize the words or ideas of another, to cheat on an examination or to allow another person to commit an act of academic dishonesty corrupts the essential process by which knowledge is advanced.
 In accordance with University policy, all acts or attempted acts of alleged academic dishonesty must be reported to the Office of Judicial Affairs.
-The Faculty Member, in consultation with a representative from the Office of Judicial Affairs, will decide if the violation will be adjudicated through the Student Judicial System or if the Faculty Member will resolve the matter without a formal judicial hearing.
-In the latter case, the Faculty Member must have the agreement of all students directly affected.
+The Faculty Member, in consultation with a representative from the Office of Judicial Affairs, will decide how the violation will be adjudicated through the Student Judicial System.
 (See the online Student Guide to University Policies for complete information.)